mayracu/reading-notes/class2.md

 ## Things I want to know more about

-I'd like to get hands on my computer's command line.
+Moving around in my computer system using the command line.

 *References:*